davidemitoli/CSH_models/README.md

 ## 🪨🪨🪨 Overview 🪨🪨🪨
-This repository contains supporting information for the article titled "_Design of Mechanically and Dynamically Stable Symmetric Models of C-S-H for Atomistic DFT Simulations_" published in .
+This repository contains supporting information for the article titled "_Atomistic Insights into the Elasticity and Vibrational Spectra of C-S-H via Symmetry-Constrained DFT Simulations_" published in <journal_name>.
 The dataset includes CIF (Crystallographic Information File) files relevant to the research presented in the article.

 ## Article Information 📃
-- Title: "_Design of Mechanically and Dynamically Stable Symmetric Models of C-S-H for Atomistic DFT Simulations_".
+- Title: "_Atomistic Insights into the Elasticity and Vibrational Spectra of C-S-H via Symmetry-Constrained DFT Simulations_".
 - Authors: Jefferson Maul, Davide Mitoli, Alessandro Erba, Ricardo P. S. Dutra.

 ## Repository Structure